adarsh249/adarsh249/README.md

 - 👋 Hi, I’m Adarsh Patel;
-- 👀 I’m interested in data science and computer science;
+- 👀 I’m interested in electric vehicles and computer science;
-- 🌱 I’m currently learning Java programming and data structures in C++;
+- 🌱 I’m currently learning data structures in Java programming and attemping to learn JavaScript.
 - 💞️ I’m looking to collaborate on anything..;
 <!---
 adarsh249/adarsh249 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.